 The article was, of course, another regrettable example of the Leftmedia’s proclamations of defeat in Iraq.
 Such essays are packaged as “journalism” but are rarely more than thinly disguised political silage that could have been written by Ivy League campaign hacks with the Democratic [sic] National Committee.

-Unfortunately, since this assertion appeared on the cover of a national print weekly, the unwitting may assume it's the truth.
+Unfortunately, since this assertion appeared on the cover of a national print weekly (albeit a dying brand), the unwitting may assume it’s the truth.